Showing posts with label truth. Show all posts

 "Then He said to them, "Therefore every scribe instructed concerning the kingdom of heaven is like a householder who brings out of his treasure things new and old," Matt 13:52.

-In June 2013, I wrote an article titled "My Statement of Belief - The Whole Bible."
+I wrote an article titled “My Statement of Belief—The Whole Bible” in June 2013.
 I invite you to read it.

 https://www.simplicityinthegospel.com/2013/06/my-statement-of-belief-whole-bible.html

-God's treasures are to be found and shared.
-I do not claim that I am 'a know it all'.
-I am a student who loves to share what I've learned.
-I teach best what I need to learn most.
-I have written things contrary to reputable theologians, yet I agree with so much more than I disagree.
-Sometimes, I make an assumption, an opinion, that is what it is, not asserting my opinion as God's truth.
+God’s treasures are to be found and shared.
+I do not claim to be a know-it-all.
+I am a student who loves to share what I’ve learned.
+I teach what I need to understand the most.
+I have written things contrary to reputable theologians, yet I agree with so much more than I can't entirely agree.
+Sometimes, when I make an assumption or an opinion, that is what it is an opinion, not asserting my opinion as God’s truth.

-Sharing what I have learned is to fulfill God's will.
+Sharing what I have learned fulfills God’s will.
 The goal is to help each other grow stronger in faith and knowledge.
 We are to do this until Jesus returns.

 "And He Himself gave some to be apostles, some prophets, some evangelists, and some pastors and teachers, for the equipping of the saints, for the work of ministry, for the edifying of the body of Christ, till we all come to the unity of the faith and the knowledge of the Son of God, to a perfect man, to the measure of the stature of the fullness of Christ," Eph 4:11-13.

-I've worked with big high-tech companies such as Nortel Network.
+I’ve worked with big high-tech companies such as Nortel Network.
 One requirement for employment is to agree with their Standard Operating Procedure.
-Nortel Network has a tick manual, then.
+Nortel Networks provides a comprehensive manual in physical (non-digital) format.
 From Wikipedia: A standard operating procedure is a set of step-by-step instructions compiled by an organization to help workers carry out routine operations.
 SOPs aim to achieve efficiency, quality output, and uniformity of performance while reducing miscommunication and failure to comply with industry regulations.
 It took me two days to go through it.
 Ultimately, I signed off, testifying that I had read and agreed to the rules.

 “And also if anyone competes in athletics, he is not crowned unless he competes according to the rules,” 2 Tim 2:5 NKJV.